 Units awarded in topics courses are dependent upon the number of hours required of the student.
 Any combination of lecture and/or laboratory may be scheduled by the department.
 Refer to Class Schedule.

-Note: May not be taken for Pass/No Pass Grading.
-May be taken 4 times.
+Note: May not be taken for Pass/No Pass Grading

 Topics in Administration of Justice.
 See Class Schedule for specific topic offered.

-Topics in Administration of Justice.
-See Class Schedule for specific topic offered Course title will designate subject covered.
+Course title will designate subject covered.

 AJ 100 Introduction to Criminal Justice (3)